hari369-cmd/blog/_posts/2021-01-21-color-letters.markdown

 categories: random art
 ---

 In the world of programming, we often discuss the differences between programming languages in terms of features, syntax, and performance.
 But what if we could actually try and *see* these differences?
-Recently, I came across a fascinating visualization technique that converts code into color patterns, offering a unique way to compare programming languages visually.
+Recently, I thought of a visualization technique that converts code into color patterns, offering a unique way to compare programming languages visually.

 ## The Experiment

 I took a library management system implemented in five different programming languages - Python, JavaScript, Java, C++, and Fortran - and converted each character of code into a colored pixel.
-You can find a demo of this at the bottom of the page!
+You can find a demo of the visualization at the bottom of the page!
 The result was intriguing with each language producing a distinct visual pattern, with spaces represented as blue pixels.
 This simple mapping reveals some interesting insights about code structure and language design.

 ![My image Name](/blog/assets/images/color_letters/languages.png)